Backbase/backbase.github.io/_posts/2023-09-28-code-coverage.md

 To measure the lines of code that are actually exercised by test runs, various criteria are taken into consideration.
 We have outlined below a few critical coverage criteria that companies use.

-1. **Function Coverage** – The functions in the source code that are called and executed at least once.
+1. **Function Coverage**: The functions in the source code that are called and executed at least once.

-2. **Statement Coverage** – The number of statements that have been successfully validated in the source code.
+2. **Statement Coverage**: The number of statements that have been successfully validated in the source code.

-3. **Path Coverage** – The flows containing a sequence of controls and conditions that have worked well at least once.
+3. **Path Coverage**: The flows containing a sequence of controls and conditions that have worked well at least once.

-4. **Branch or Decision Coverage** – The decision control structures (loops, for example) that have executed fine.
+4. **Branch or Decision Coverage**: The decision control structures (loops, for example) that have executed fine.

-5. **Condition Coverage** – The Boolean expressions that are validated and that executes both TRUE and FALSE as per the test runs.
+5. **Condition Coverage**: The Boolean expressions that are validated and that executes both TRUE and FALSE as per the test runs.

 # What to test?